-States, regions and other agencies and organizations focused on aiding community development need to develop policies or programs to enable the effective deployment and use of high-quality broadband.
-States in particular have a key role in establishing policies based on a strategic approach that recognizes the importance of broadband for economic growth and social equity.
+Local, regional, and federal governments and other public agencies focused on broadband issues need to develop policies or programs to enable the effective deployment and use of high-quality broadband.
+Governments at a federal and state level in particular have a key role in establishing policies based on a strategic approach that recognizes the importance of broadband for economic growth and social equity.

-Approximately half of American States have broadband offices that develop programs and/or collaborate with regions and other agencies to strategically drive for greater broadband availability as well as to leverage investments for positive outcomes.
-Ultimately, these broadband policies, strategies, and programs must benefit communities and their citizens, businesses, and institutions.
+For example, approximately half of American States have broadband offices that develop programs and collaborate with regions and other agencies to strategically drive for greater broadband availability as well as to leverage investments for positive outcomes.
+Ultimately, these broadband policies, strategies, regulations, and programs must benefit communities and their citizens, businesses, and institutions.

-The development of effective and well-targeted policies and programs requires fact-based analysis to provide the necessary insights and intelligence – what’s the current situation, what and where are the gaps, and how do we address the needs and opportunities?
+The development of effective and well-targeted policies and programs requires empirical evidence and fact-based analysis to provide the necessary insights and build buy-in on – what’s the current situation, what and where are the gaps, and how do we address the needs and opportunities?

 Where investment is being considered – whether in infrastructure or support programs – the costs and the economic returns on investment should also be assessed.